chnm/crdh-jekyll/_essays/v03-06-tale-of-three-valleys.md

 that stood between American migrants and southwestern Colorado's crown
 jewel: the San Juan Country.
-Following an initial gold rush in 1858, the San Juan Country garnered prospectors' attention in the early 1860s and loomed large public perceptions of the Colorado Territory.
+Following an initial gold rush in 1858, the San Juan Country garnered prospectors' attention in the early 1860s and loomed large in public perceptions of the Colorado Territory.
 The San Juan mines, however, remained physically remote throughout the 1870s and most overland traffic to the region flowed through passes along the western edge of the San Luis Valley.[^14]